wp-plugins/music-store/readme.txt

 * Combines the filtering options in the store with AND, in place of OR, returning more coherent results.
 * Corrects an ambiguity in the filtering options when the name of Album, or the Artist are simple numbers.

+= 1.0.4 =

+* Improves the selection of website's URL.

 == Upgrade Notice ==

+= 1.0.4 =
+* Improves the selection of website's URL.

+Important note: If you are using the Professional version don't update via the WP dashboard but using your personal update link.
+Contact us if you need further information: http://wordpress.dwbooster.com/support

 = 1.0.3 =
 * Combines the filtering options in the store with AND, in place of OR, returning more coherent results.